-In the brief moments between activities, athletes are more likely to lose focus or get distracted.
-These Tricks of the Trade can help you run practices more smoothly by engaging athletes even in transition moments.
-Whether you are a competitive high school coach, or a youth rec coach, identify the strategies you are most comfortable using, introduce them into your practices, and then return to them over and over again throughout the season.
-We also encourage you to work with your athletes to come up with your own tricks of the trade!
+Unintended chaos at practice usually occurs during the brief moments between activities.
+These Tricks of the Trade can help you run practices more smoothly.
+Identify the strategies you are most comfortable using, introduce them into your practices, and then return to them over and over again throughout the season.
+We also encourage you to work with your players to come up with your own tricks of the trade!
 With these strategies, you'll run practices that flow better while minimizing disruptions and behavior issues.

-To remember the Tricks of the Trade strategies all you have to do is play a game of T-A-G
+To remember the Tricks of the Trade strategies all you have to do is play a game of

+T-A-G